henriquearthur/gulp-boilerplate/README.md

 # gulp-boilerplate
-A gulp boilerplate that I use on my web projects
+A gulp boilerplate built for use in web development

 ### Installation